 1. Chamomile (Matricaria Recutita)

 Chamomile is a nerve restorative that calms stress and anxiety.
 It has traditionally been used to calm those prone to nightmares.
 Chamomile is rich in nerve and muscle nutrients calcium, magnesium and potassium.
-It’s antispasmodic properties helps one unwind from tension.
+It’s antispasmodic

 2. Hops (Humulus Lupulus)